 - Optional: adding a chopped nut to this crisp topping is just delightful (speaking from experience).
 Try adding 1/3 to 1/2 cup of chopped walnuts or pecans.

+Don’t have softened butter?
 If your butter isn’t quite room temperature, try cutting it into thin squares and then place it in the bowl.
 From there it should be easier to work with.

-What is the difference between apple crisp and apple cobbler?
 Apple crisp is usually made with an oat crumble topping and apple cobbler is typically made with a thick biscuit topping.

-What is the difference between apple crisp and apple pie?
 Apple crisp and pie have similar fillings, but a crisp has a crumble topping and a pie has a pie crust topping.

-What can I do with lots of apples?
 There are so many delicious apple recipes out there!
 We have healthy apple recipes that will keep you in the kitchen all apple season long.
-Here are some of our favorite apple recipes:
+Here are some of our faves:

 Are you a homemade apple crisp pro and want to mix things up a bit?
 Here are a few variation ideas!